omerwe/polyfun/README.md

 If rpy2 or Ckmeans.1d.dp are not installed, PolyFun and PolyLoc will fallback to suboptimal clustering via scikit-learn.

-The `finemapper` script also requires the following:
+If you'd like to use FINEMAP instead of SuSiE for fine-mappping, you will also require:
-1. A fine-mapping package you'd like to use.
-At the moment we support [susieR](https://github.com/stephenslab/susieR) and [FINEMAP v1.4](http://www.christianbenner.com).
+1. [FINEMAP v1.4](http://www.christianbenner.com).
 Please see installation instructions for these packages below.
 2. (optional) The program [LDstore 2.0](http://www.christianbenner.com) for computing LD directly from .bgen files (imputed genotypes)

 We recommend running PolyFun/PolyLoc via the [Anaconda Python distribution](https://www.anaconda.com/download/).
 In Anaconda, you can install all the Python packages with the command "conda install \<package_name\>".
 Alternatively, the Python packages can be installed with the command "pip install --user \<package_name\>".